Pronto-AG/Pronto-MIA-App/README.md

 ## Settings

 All available settings for the application can be defined within three JSON files in the folder `pronto_mia/config`.
-In this folder there is also a configuration template for each file named `app_settings*_default.json`

 * `app_settings.json`
   * Contains settings relevant for all contexts.
 Settings which do not depend on the context the application is run in are defined here.